Cologne Cathedral: Bells

-The 24-tonne St. Petersglocke ("Bell of St. Peter", "Decke Pitter" in the Kölsch language or in common parlance known as "Dicker Pitter"), was cast in 1922 and was the largest free-swinging bell in the world, until a new bell was cast in 2016 in Innsbruck for the People's Salvation Cathedral in Bucharest, Romania.
+The 24 t (Decke Pitter in the Kölsch language or in common parlance known as '), was cast in 1922 and was the largest free-swinging bell in the world, until a new bell was cast in 2016 in Innsbruck for the People's Salvation Cathedral in Bucharest, Romania.
 This bell is only rung on eight major holidays such as Easter and Christmas.

 On Thursday, 3 March 2022, landmark cathedrals across Europe chimed in unison "in a gesture of solidarity with Ukraine, as bystanders gathered to mourn those killed during Russia's invasion and pray for peace."
-The Kölner Dom was among them.
+The was among them.